 Bucknell, dedicated to the education of undergraduate students, has developed several special educational programs.
 Among them:

-Eight Residential Colleges: Arts, Discovery, Environmental, Global, Humanities, Languages and Cultures, Social Justice and Society and Technology are located in residence halls on campus.
+Nine Residential Colleges: Arts, Discovery, Environmental, Food, Global, Humanities, Languages and Cultures, Social Justice and Society and Technology are located in residence halls on campus.
 They accept approximately 400 first-year students.
 Each college focuses its activities on a particular theme.
 Lectures and films, classes and programs, seminars and coffee houses, special dinners, and celebrations elaborate this theme.
 Students in each college are required to take one Foundation Seminar associated with their respective college.

 In addition to the usual departmental majors, students may develop an individual program under the interdepartmental major or the college major in the bachelor of arts curriculum.
 The interdepartmental major provides an option for the student who may wish to investigate subjects, topics, issues or interests that cannot be served practically within the program of a single department.
 The college major concentrates upon the intellectual interest and development of the student, rather than upon a field of study, and is structured in accordance with the student's special interests.